-Article 96-2 (1) In the event that an Employer seeks to establish, move, or alter a dormitory attached to a Business that continuously employs 10 or more Workers or a dormitory attached to an Business that is dangerous or injurious to one's health as stipulated by the Ordinance of the Ministry of Health, Labour and Welfare, the Employer shall submit to the relevant government agency plans that have been established in accordance with standards concerning the prevention of danger, injury and other matters, as set forth in the Ordinance of the Ministry of Health, Labour and Welfare issued pursuant to the provisions of the preceding Article, no later than 14 days prior to the start of the construction of said dormitory.

-- (2) The relevant government agency may suspend the start of construction or order the alteration of plans when it deems it necessary to do so for the safety and health of the Workers. - Article 96-3 (1) In the event that a dormitory attached to a Business employing Workers is in violation of standards established with respect to safety and health, the relevant government agency may order the Employer to suspend use of all or part of the dormitory or to alter all or part of the dormitory, and may make orders on other necessary matters to the Employer. - (2) In a case under the preceding paragraph, the relevant government agency may order the Workers in relation to necessary matters in connection with the matters on which it has made orders to the Employer.
+- Article 96-2 (1) In the event that an employer seeks to establish, move, or alter a dormitory attached to an enterprise that continuously employs 10 or more workers or a dormitory attached to an enterprise that is dangerous or injurious to health as stipulated by Ordinance of the Ministry of Health, Labour and Welfare, the employer shall submit to the relevant government agency plans that have been established in accordance with standards concerning the prevention of danger and injury and other matters, as set forth in Ordinance of the Ministry of Health, Labour and Welfare issued pursuant to the provisions of the preceding Article, no later than 14 days prior to the start of construction. - (2) The relevant government agency may suspend the start of construction or order the alteration of the plans when it deems necessary for the safety and health of the workers. - Article 96-3 (1) In the event that a dormitory attached to an enterprise employing workers is in violation of standards established with respect to safety and health, the relevant government agency may order the employer to suspend use of all or part of the dormitory or to alter all or part of the dormitory, and may make orders on other necessary matters to the employer. - (2) In a case under the preceding paragraph, the relevant government agency may make orders to the workers on necessary matters in connection with the matters on which it has made orders to the employer.

-Chapter XI Supervising Bodies
+Chapter XI SUPERVISING BODY

-(Staff Members of Supervising Bodies)
+(Staff Members of Supervising Body, etc.)

-- Article 97 (1) Labor Standards Inspectors and other necessary staff members prescribed by Ordinance of the Ministry of Health, Labour and Welfare may be appointed in the Labor Standards Management Bureau (i.e., the department established within the Ministry of Health, Labour and Welfare with administrative responsibility for matters relating to labor conditions and the protection of Workers; the same shall apply hereinafter), Prefectural Labor Offices and Labor Standards Inspection Offices. - (2) The Director-General of the Labor Standards Management Bureau (hereinafter referred to as the "Director-General of the Labor Standards Management Bureau"), the directors of Prefectural Labor Offices and the directors of Labor Standards Inspection Offices shall be appointed from among Labor Standards Inspectors. - (3) Matters relating to the qualifications and appointment and dismissal of Labor Standards Inspectors shall be prescribed by Cabinet Order. - (4) A Labor Standards Inspector Dismissal Council may be established pursuant to Cabinet Order in the Ministry of Health, Labour and Welfare. - (5) The consent of the Labor Standards Inspector Council is required for the dismissal of a Labor Standards Inspector. - (6) In addition to the provisions of the above two paragraphs, necessary matters relating to the structure and operation of the Labor Standards Inspector Dismissal Council shall be prescribed by Cabinet Order.
+- Article 97 (1) Labor Standards Inspectors and other necessary staff members prescribed by Ordinance of the Ministry of Health, Labour and Welfare may be appointed in the Labor Standards Management Bureau (i.e., the department established within the Ministry of Health, Labour and Welfare with administrative responsibility for matters relating to labor conditions and the protection of workers; the same shall apply hereinafter), Prefectural Labor Offices and Labor Standards Inspection Offices. - (2) The Director-General of the Labor Standards Management Bureau (hereinafter referred to as the "Director-General of the Labor Standards Management Bureau"), the directors of Prefectural Labor Offices and the directors of Labor Standards Inspection Offices shall be appointed from among Labor Standards Inspectors. - (3) Matters relating to the qualifications and appointment and dismissal of Labor Standards Inspectors shall be prescribed by Cabinet Order. - (4) A Labor Standards Inspector Dismissal Council may be established pursuant to Cabinet Order in the Ministry of Health, Labour and Welfare. - (5) The consent of the Labor Standards Inspector Council is required for the dismissal of a Labor Standards Inspector. - (6) In addition to the provisions of the above two paragraphs, necessary matters relating to the structure and operation of the Labor Standards Inspector Dismissal Council shall be prescribed by Cabinet Order.